Liz Christy Garden

-The Liz Christy Bowery Houston Garden, started in 1973, is the first and oldest community garden in New York City.
+The Liz Christy Bowery Houston Garden, officially started in 1974, is the first and oldest community garden in New York City.
 Located at the corner of the Bowery and Houston Street in Manhattan and running across to 2nd Avenue, it is now a part of New York City Parks Department.

 History

-The Liz Christy Bowery Houston Garden, originally named "Bowery-Houston Community Farm and Garden," was established in 1973 when neighbor Liz Christy successfully petitioned the City of New York for access to make the vacant lot a garden for $1 a month.
+The Liz Christy Bowery Houston Garden, originally named "Bowery-Houston Community Farm and Garden," traces its origins to 1973 when neighbor Liz Christy successfully petitioned the City of New York for access to make the vacant lot a garden for $1 a month.
 In 1973, Christy founded urban community garden group, the Green Guerillas, and in 1974 led the group in cleanup and creation of the garden.
 The Liz Christy Bowery Houston Garden was the first winner of the American Forestry Association's Urban Forestry Award.

 In 1985, the garden was renamed in Christy's honor upon her death due to cancer.
 In 2002, it became one of the protected community gardens by law.
 In 2013, it was included in the Bowery Historic District on the National Register of Historic Places.